-The full Special Education (LBSI) endorsement program includes six courses (24 quarter hours) in Literacy and Specialized Instruction; however, students may apply to the Illinois State Board of Education for the LBSI endorsement (usually prior to beginning the program) and then take only the courses for which the state determines they are deficient (this may be fewer than the full number listed as the program's requirements.)
+The full Special Education (LBSI) endorsement program includes four courses (16 quarter hours) in Literacy and Specialized Instruction; however, students may apply to the Illinois State Board of Education for the LBSI endorsement (usually prior to beginning the program) and then take only the courses for which the state determines they are deficient (this may be fewer than the full number listed as the program's requirements.)

 Each course in this program requires 10 hours of field experience that can be completed in the candidates own school or classroom.
 Candidates who are not currently employed in a school will need to make arrangements to have access to a classroom where they can practice newly learned skills.